scalien/keyspace/doc/Sphinx/source/configuration.rst

 Optional lines
 ==============

 The optional lines only affect performance, allow you to change default port values and logging behaviour.
 In the examples above the default values are shown.
-We have listen the option in order of decreasing importance.
+We have listed the option in order of decreasing importance.

 ::